adamnew123456/port-forward/README.md

 using something like iptables.
 I needed a quick solution, preferably in userspace, which turned into this set of programs.

+# How is it built? #

+There is a high level architecture present in the doc directory.
+Just run `python server.py config.ini` to load the interface to the Wiki which holds the documentation (you must be using Python 3, preferably 3.3, to use this script).
+Open up 'http://localhost:8000/wiki/page/MainPage' and read from there.

 # How do I use it? #

 The tool comes in to parts, the server and the tool, both of which have two versions,